-The Tent Hotel is a great option for budget-minded travelers who want to experience all that Oktoberfest has to offer.
-These hotels are set up each year near the Oktoberfest grounds, and they offer visitors a cheap and fun way to enjoy the festival.
+The Tent Hotel is an excellent option for budget-minded travelers who want to experience all that Oktoberfest offers.
+These hotels are set up each year near Oktoberfest grounds, and they offer visitors a cheap and fun way to enjoy the festival.

-Plus, since they’re located right in the heart of the action, you’ll be able to experience all of the excitement and energy that Oktoberfest is famous for.
+Plus, since they’re located right in the heart of the action, you’ll experience all of the excitement and energy that Oktoberfest is famous for.

 8. Mandarin Oriental, Munich

-The Mandarin Oriental, Munich is a great spot if you love Hofbrau beer.
+The Mandarin Oriental, Munich, is a great spot if you love Hofbrau beer.
 It’s located right across the street from the iconic Hofbrauhaus.
-The hotel is in a great location for sightseeing as well just located a couple of blocks from Marienplatz.
+The hotel is in an excellent location for sightseeing, just a couple of blocks from Marienplatz.

-Mandarin Oriental provides the highest levels of personalized service in the very city center and is a great choice for travelers looking for a luxurious and comfortable place to stay in Munich.
+Mandarin Oriental provides the highest levels of personalized service in the city center and is an excellent choice for travelers looking for a luxurious and comfortable place to stay in Munich.